toraOzawa/Grammar-parsing/CSC173_Project2_tozawa/ReadMe.txt

 in the assignment is hard coded in the function set_parse_table() (I do apologize that it is done line by line and not by function calls, making it quite long).

 The main function is in the file sets.c as instructed.
 Users will able to execute a REPL when project is built.
+REPLS were implemented using scanf and so general behavior is defined as such.